Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 # Protection Mechanisms: `HT Protection`

+HT transmissions, are protected if there are other STAs present that cannot interpret HT transmissions correctly.
+The HT Protection and Nongreenfield HT STAs Present fields in the HT Operation element within Beacon and Probe Response frames are used to indicate the protection requirements for HT transmissions.

+To ensure backward compatibility with older 802.11a/b/g radios, 802.11n (HT) access points may signal to other 802.11n stations when to use **one of four HT protection modes**.

+- **A field in the `beacon` frame, inside the `HT Information` element, called the `HT Protection` field has four possible settings of `0–3`**.

+Much like an ERP (802.11g) AP, the protection modes may change dynamically depending on devices that are nearby or associated to the HT (802.11n) AP.

+The protection mechanisms that are used are **RTS/CTS**, **CTS-to-Self**, **Dual-CTS**, or other protection methods.

 ## HT Protection: `HT Information Element`

 **HT Information Element** is present in `beacons` & `probe responses` in both: **2.4 GHz band** and **5 GHz band**.

-ERP Information Element (IE) contains information about Claue15 (802.11 Prime) or Clause 18 (802.11b) stations in the BSS that are not capable of communicating Clause 19 (ERP-OFDM) data rates.
-It also identifies whether AP should use protection mechanism & whether to use long or short preambles.
+HT Information Element (IE) contains information about 802.11b/a/g stations in the BSS that are not capable of communicating HT-OFDM (802.11n) data rates.

+It also identifies if there's an adjacent Non-Greenfield BSS/AP and if Legacy Non-Greenfield device detected within the cell.

 ![image](https://github.com/user-attachments/assets/0c0158de-6962-4542-9068-62661f84a32e)